barjuegocreador93/pycab/README.md

 $python main.py

-to crate a files and dacabase migrations and models:
+to crate a files and database migrations and models:

 $python pycab.py